 How to Get the Most Out of This Card

-Spend at least $1,200 on your new card within a calendar year in order to achieve Platinum status.
-At that point, you’ll be earning 5% back on all your Macy’s purchases, which you can maximize by using your card whenever you shop in the store.
+If you can, spend at least $1,200 on your new card within a calendar year in order to achieve Platinum status and earn 5% back on all your Macy’s purchases.

 Also make sure you’re paying your balance in full every month to avoid paying steep interest costs.
 If you carry a balance, the rewards you earn won’t even be close to worth it.